2023 Most Popular Mental & Social Health Services Master's Degree Schools in the Great Lakes Region

 Of the 51 students majoring in mental health services at Malone, 20% are male and 80% are female.

-Full Mental & Social Health Services at Malone University Report
+Read full report on Mental & Social Health Services at Malone University

-With a ranking of #7, Kent State University at Kent did quite well on this year’s most popular schools for mental and social health services students working on their master’s degree.
-Located in the large suburb of Kent, Kent State is a public school with a fairly large student population.
+Kent State University at Kent ranked #7 on this year’s Most Popular Mental & Social Health Services Master’s Degree Schools in the Great Lakes Region list.
+Located in the suburb of Kent, Kent State is a public college with a very large student population.

 About 77% of the students majoring in mental health services at the school are women while 23% are male.

-Full Mental & Social Health Services at Kent State University at Kent Report
+Read full report on Mental & Social Health Services at Kent State University at Kent

 Women make up 81% of the mental health services majors at the school.